pslucas0212/Part-5-Perparing-the-Template/README.md

 ### Create VM Template on VMWare

-We will now create VM template on VMware which we will use when provisioning RHEL VMs from Satellite.
-We will create a RHEL 8.3 template for the exercise which setups for a future tutorial where we update our RHEL VM via Satellite.
+We will now create a VM template on VMware which we will use when provisioning RHEL VMs from Satellite.
+We will create a RHEL 8.3 template for the exercise which prepares us for a future tutorial where we update our RHEL VM via Satellite.

 First you will need to upload any RHEL ISO files to the VMware environment you will need for the RHEL VM we will be creating.
 For RHEL 8.3 I uploaded the rhel-8.3-x86_64-dvd.iso file.

 Create and start the RHEL VM.
-Chose 1 CPU with 2 GB of RAM and 20GB disk space.
+Choose 1 CPU with 2 GB of RAM and 20GB disk space.
 You will use the web console to interact with the VM and configure it.
 You will need to set the language, define the disk and set the root password.
 Start the installation and reboot the system per the installation instruction.
 After the system has rebooted, login as root and start a terminal session for the remainder of the configuration.

 Check to see if the the ethernet connection is active and if not active, run the connect command
 ```